Our blockbuster FTC disclosure awaits here. The following article was last updated on Dec 4, 2025 ...

 Shortening such actions for the ol' noggin until they become second nature, I gotta say ... it works.

-We're being introduced to the physically installed apex markings for each corner, making our targeted path of travel more efficient in conjunction with whatever comes next.
+Coaches introduce us to the physically installed apex markings for each corner, making our targeted path of travel more efficient in conjunction with whatever comes next.
 By itself, one curve's marking might appear disjunct.
 This is temporary as a rider's internal dialogue will swiftly ask and realize: "Why would I ... oooh, cool!"

 Session 4

-MotoVid mentions toward the top of the page an intention to introduce brake/throttle coodination along with a balanced view on tires/suspension.
+MotoVid mentions toward the top of the page an intention to introduce brake/throttle coordination along with a balanced view on tires/suspension.
 In the classroom, my own embarrassment is self-inflicted.
 I'll elaborate quickly by stating my preferred power displacement at the start of any apex to be a rule of thirds 33/66 (front/rear).

 What I'm suggesting here is that I typically express 66% downforce at my rear wheel via the throttle and 33% to the front during peak acceleration from an apex out of a corner.
 These aren't exact figures (quite likely off in fact).
 They're just sort of ... felt.